datapartnership/turkiye-earthquake-impact/notebooks/nighttime-lights/README.md

 ### Trends in Nighttime Lights

-The below figure shows daily trends in nighttime lights for administrative units where there was the largest earthquake intensity (a magnitude of 9 or higher).
-In most locations, nighttime lights remains relatively unchanged.
-However, Antakya---which had the largest nighttime lights---saw a sharp reduction in nighttime lights.
+The below figures shows daily trends in nighttime lights, averaged within administrative units.
+The first figures further average nighttime lights by the earthquake intensity experienced by administrative units.
+The following figures show nighttime lights for individual administrative units.
+Some locations, such as Antakya (which had the largest nighttime lights), saw a sharp reduction in nighttime lights.
+Others see large increases in nighttime lights, which likely reflects lights from rescue efforts.

 [This script](https://github.com/datapartnership/turkiye-earthquake-impact/blob/ntl/notebooks/nighttime-lights/05_ntl_trends_daily.R) produces the below figure, where the relevant code is also documented below.
 The code relies on daily nighttime lights data that has been aggregated to the ADM2 level; this dataset is produced using.
 Before running the below code, the code from [here](https://github.com/datapartnership/turkiye-earthquake-impact/blob/ntl/notebooks/nighttime-lights/_main.R) needs to be run to load packages and define file paths.

 ```{r}

 #### Load and prepare data

 ## Daily NTL at ADM2 Level
 ntl_df <- readRDS(file.path(ntl_bm_dir, "FinalData", "aggregated", "adm2_VNP46A2.Rds"))
 eq_df <- read_csv(file.path(eq_usgs_dir, "turkiye_admn2_earthquake_intensity_max.csv"))